UKREMT : ©2016

 Registered Trade Mark

 It is well known and well established in the UK that Paramedics, Nurses and Doctors have a very good registration schemes that keep the public safe, along with other bodies such as the college of paramedics which lead the field globally in paramedic education.

-Currently in the UK not all staff working within pre-hospital emergency medicine are registered (currently only Paramedics, Doctors and Nurses are registered) or indeed audited, add to that the very wide range of courses and skill sets it is difficult for those in the industry to know where one particular individual sits as course's can vary considerably and then because the titles such as "Technician" and "EMT" are not protected the variation of skills a technician or EMT has is very wide.
+Currently in the UK not all staff working within pre-hospital emergency medicine are registered (currently only Paramedics, Doctors and Nurses are registered) or audited, add to that the very wide range of courses and skill sets it is difficult for those in the industry to know where one particular individual sits as course's can vary considerably and then because their titles such as "Technician" and "EMT" are not protected the variation of skills a technician or EMT has is very wide.

-Therefore, it is almost impossible for the public to understand the various titles because of the described differences and the public assume (especially in the event industry) every ambulance is the same and if dressed in green you're a paramedic.
+Therefore, it is almost impossible for the public to understand the various titles because of the described differences and the public assume (especially in the event industry) every ambulance is the same and if dressed in green you're a "paramedic".